nfes-org/nfes-org.github.io/_posts/2015-10-13-ResistivityAnisotropyandFormat.md

 ---
-title: Resistivity Anisotropy and Formation Dip Evaluation in Vertical and Low Angle Wells Using LWD Directional Electromagnetic Measurements
+title: "Resistivity Anisotropy and Formation Dip Evaluation in Vertical and Low Angle Wells Using LWD Directional Electromagnetic Measurements"
 tags: presentation
 ---